 How Can You Tell the Difference Between Purging and a Breakout?

 Deciphering between purging and a breakout isn’t always easy, but it can start with consulting the ingredients list.
 “If you’re using a product that does not increase surface cellular turnover, it’s likely not purging but rather a reaction to the product itself,” Dr. Engelman says.
 When your skin is purging, it’s most likely due to ingredients bringing already-clogged pores to the surface.
 If your skin is negatively reacting to a new product you’re using, it’s most likely a breakout.

-Dr. Houshmand also noted that because skin purging is part of the treatment regimen, it should improve with continued use of the product, and then it should eventually resolve.
-She also suggested that the difference can sometimes be the location: “A purge generally occurs all over the face at once where you are using the product,” Dr. Houshmand says.
+Dr. Houshmand also noted that the difference can sometimes be the location: “A purge generally occurs all over the face at once where you are using the product,” Dr. Houshmand says.
 “A breakout usually shows up randomly and individually, and breakouts usually develop when you're not treating your skin.”

 So, How Can Skin Purging Be Avoided?

 If you’re using a product that contains an ingredient known to increase surface cellular turnover, then skin purging may be unavoidable.
 But, according to Dr. Houshmand, it shouldn’t linger for long.
 “It should resolve as your skin gets used to the product and then resolve with continued use of the product and skin care-regimen,” she says.